YungChunLu/DS_Interview_Question/probability.md

 # Q5

 You have an 50-50 mixture of two normal distributions with the same standard deviation.
-How far apart do the means need to be in order for this distribution to be bi- modal?
+How far apart do the means need to be in order for this distribution to be bi-modal?

 ## Ans